-Brian McDermott, 10, was last seen at Ormeau Park in Belfast, Ireland on September 2, 1973.
-A week later, the River Lagan was lowered, and a sack containing mutilated and charred remains was found.
+Brian McDermott, 10, was last seen at Ormeau Park in Belfast, Ireland, on September 2, 1973.
+A week later, the River Lagan was lowered, and a sack containing mutilated and charred remains were found.
 The body was later identified as Brian McDermott through fingerprints salvaged from one of the boy’s fingers.

-In 1976, Brian’s older brother, William, confessed to Brian’s murder after police learned of a disagreement between Brian and William prior to September 2nd.
+In 1976, Brian’s older brother, William, confessed to Brian’s murder after police learned of a disagreement between Brian and William before September 2nd.
 However, he later recanted, saying policed coerced a confession.
-Police questioned him again in 2004 but he denies killing his brother.
+Police questioned him again in 2004, but he denied killing his brother.
 In 2008, William allegedly told his ex-wife that he killed Brian.
-However, no charges were brought against him.
+However, the police brought no charges against him.

 Another inquiry into the abuse scandal took place in 2016.
-However, by 2017, allegations of a pedophile ring and possible police cover-up were dismissed.
+However, by 2017, officials dismissed allegations of a pedophile ring and possible police cover-up.

 Brian’s murder remains unsolved.

 Sources: BBC, Irish News, Worcester News, Belfast Telegraph

 Brian was last seen near Ormeau Park, which is only about three miles from John and Thomas’s bus stop on Falls Road.

 I did not read one article suggesting a connection between all three boys, which I think is astonishing.
 How could there not be?
 Three school-aged boys – 10, 11, and 13 – disappeared from roughly the same area around the same time of year in broad daylight.
 Even though Brian’s body was found, and John’s and Thomas’s were not, that doesn’t mean there isn’t a connection.
 It’s not too far out of the ballpark to suggest a link between the cases.

 I also think all three boys were part of the Kincora Boys Home child abuse scandal.
 Perhaps, someone lured the boys there for child trafficking.